 This course addresses contemporary issues in mechanical engineering.
 After graduation, you’ll be ready to enter industries that involve engineering activities, especially in roles that demand knowledge of material and structure testing, design and simulation, manufacturing and energy technologies.
 In addition to developing your technical knowledge and experience, this programme will also give you greater confidence in your transferable and personal skills.
 These include problem-solving, critical thinking, team working, and communication.

 Mechanical engineers are employed in many industries, with the main ones being aerospace, automotive, chemical, construction, medicine, sport, defence, consumer goods and electrical.
 There are career opportunities both in the UK and abroad.
 After graduation, you could pursue a career in manufacturing or other areas of science and technology, such as sustainable energy.

-It’s likely that you will seek to achieve Chartered Engineer (CEng) status, and this master’s degree is designed to meet the academic requirements leading to this professional registration.
+You will likely seek to achieve Chartered Engineer (CEng) status and this master’s degree is designed to meet the academic requirements leading to this professional registration.

-Graduates can also use the qualification to enter a range of other careers, bearing in mind that relevant experience or postgraduate study may be required.
+Graduates can also use the qualification as a stepping-stone into a range of other careers, bearing in mind that relevant experience and/or postgraduate study may be required.
 Some of these roles include: